opentext/storyteller/docs/stl/empower.md

 [resources.json](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/pfdesigns/docbuilder/empower/resources.json).
 It contains additional information about _fonts_, _colors_, _variables_, etc.

-If we have such file then we can parse it and pass the resulting object as `resources` property of the `options` parameter:
+If we have such file then we can parse it and provide the resulting object to the converter as `resources` property of the `options` parameter:

 ```js
   var json = streams.stream('wd:/input.json');
   var resources = streams.stream('wd:/resources.json');
   var stl = empower.emp2stl(json, {resources: JSON.parse(resources.read())});
 ```
-.., then we get following (much better) alternative:
+With such additional source of information the converter produces following (much better) alternative:

 ```xml
 <stl:stl xmlns:stl="http://developer.opentext.com/schemas/storyteller/layout" version="0.1">